iamsaugaat/quantium-retail-strategy/README.md

-# Quantium Virtual Internship - Task 1
+# Quantium - Retail Strategy & Analytics
-Retail Strategy & Analytics | Chips Category
+Task 1 | Chips Category

 This project analyzes customer purchase data to derive actionable business insights for Quantium’s client in the FMCG space.